Available with Location Referencing license.

 Attribute sets are a collection of event layer attributes you can use to create multiple events with a set of additional, organization-specific attributes in a single edit.

 Attribute sets are created using event features in an LRS-enabled feature service.
 All point and line event layers included in the feature service are configurable as attribute sets.
 Each editable, non-LRS schema field in an event layer can be added to an attribute set.
-You can create a unique attribute set for characteristic data such as DOT class, MAOP, and Test Pressure Range.
+You can create a unique attribute set for characteristic data such as Pavement Type and Speed Limit.

 Configure an attribute set